 •Finally, keep an eye out for your neighbors and if you see suspicious activity, report it to the Police Department immediately.
 If we all work together to keep our neighborhoods safe, the opportunistic crooks won’t have a chance.

 Much like the simple steps to protecting your vehicle, there are a few simple yet affective ways to combat opportunistic and impulsive crimes against your home and property as well.
 In many cases, criminals look for dark or dimly lit areas that will assist in hiding their activity.
 If they have a block of homes to choose from, they will almost always go to the one that appears to be the least prepared for their visit.
 Again, this is all about opportunity and ease of success.
 If you leave a box of cash in your driveway for the night, chances are it’s not going to be there when you wake up; the same goes for your personal property.
-Things we look at as menial or invaluable can be very valuable on the black market or at the scrap yard.
+Things we overlook or view as menial can be very valuable on the black market or at the scrap yard.
 That brings me to my next topic; metal, scrap and anything that contains metal.
 If it has metal in it, you can bet that it’s got value to an opportunistic thief.
 The following steps are just a few ways to help remove yourself from the sights of a crook looking for an easy score.

 •Lighting is an essential part of basic security.
 If you strategically place security lighting or motion sensitive lighting around your property, you can very effectively protect yourself from the opportunistic thief.
 Set your lighting up to eliminate shadows in and around windows and doorways so that there is nowhere to hide illicit behavior.

 •Keep movable metal objects under cover or out of direct view from the street.
 Often times “scrappers” will prowl the streets at night looking for metal that they can turn in to the scrap yard for cash.
-This is a growing trend amongst thieves and the items that are being stolen are sometimes things that you’d never expect would have value to a petty thief.
+This is a growing trend among thieves and the items that are being stolen are sometimes things that you’d never expect would have value to a petty thief.
 Avoid tempting would be scrappers to enter your property by keeping this stuff in the back yard or under a tarp.
 Many times the inviting scrap metal can lead a crook to discovering other security risks on your property that they would otherwise have never noticed.

 •If you spend long nights or even days at a time away from home, try to put interior lights on timers and encourage neighbors to park in your driveway from time to time.
 This creates the perception that someone is home and the residence may not be an easy target.
 On the other hand, a home that portrays the perception of being vacant or empty for long periods of time makes for a very tempting target to the opportunistic thief.